JimmyRespawn/PassionNano/productblog/content/docs/_index.md

 title: Introduction
 ---

 👋 Hello!
-Welcome to the Hextra documentation!
+Welcome to the JimmyRespawn documentation!

 <!--more-->

-## What is Hextra?
+## What is JimmyRespawn?

-Hextra is a modern, fast and batteries-included [Hugo][hugo] theme built with [Tailwind CSS][tailwind-css].
-Designed for building beautiful websites for documentation, blogs, and websites, it provides out-of-the-box features and flexibility to meet various requirements.
+JimmyRespawn is a software publisher dedicated to delivering high-quality native apps. for the Windows and Xbox platforms, leveraging the latest Microsoft technologies to enhance user experiences.

 ## Features

-- **Beautiful Design** - Inspired by Nextra, Hextra utilizes Tailwind CSS to offer a modern design that makes your site look outstanding.
+- **Beautiful Design** - Inspired by Fluent guideline to offer a modern design that makes app look outstanding.
-- **Responsive Layout and Dark Mode** - It looks great on all devices, from mobile, tablet to desktop.
+- **Responsive Layout and Dark Mode** - It looks great on all devices, from Xbox, tablet to desktop.
 Dark mode is also supported to accommodate various lighting conditions.
-- **Fast and Lightweight** - Powered by Hugo, a lightning-fast static-site generator housed in a single binary file, Hextra keeps its footprint minimal.
-No JavaScript or Node.js are needed to use it.
+- **Fast and Lightweight** - Powered by UWP, a lightning-fast software infrastructure built with .Net native, JimmyRespawn keeps its footprint minimal.
+No extra EXE installation are needed to use it.
-- **Full-text Search** - Built-in offline full-text search powered by FlexSearch, no additional configuration required.
-- **Battery-included** - Markdown, syntax highlighting, LaTeX math formulae, diagrams and Shortcodes elements to enhance your content.
-Table of contents, breadcrumbs, pagination, sidebar navigation and more are all automatically generated.
-- **Multi-language and SEO Ready** - Multi-language sites made easy with Hugo's multilingual mode.
-Out-of-the-box support is included for SEO tags, Open Graph, and Twitter Cards.
+- **Multi-language** - Multi-language apps made easy with JimmyRespawn's multilingual mode.

 ## Questions or Feedback?

 {{< callout emoji="❓" >}}
-  Hextra is still in active development.
+  JimmyRespawn's apps are still in active development.
   Have a question or feedback?
-Feel free to [open an issue](https://github.com/imfing/hextra/issues)!
+Feel free to [open an issue](https://github.com/jimmyrespawn/IPTV-Fluent/issues)!
 {{< /callout >}}

 ## Next